crizancesar/sabor-do-nectar/README.md

-# Projeto INFO 21 Landing Page
+# Projeto Sabor do Néctar

-> This repository is the development of the IT company's website: INFO 21 Technical Assistance
+> This repository is the development of the bee honey company's website: Sabor do Néctar